| Title: | Powerful Classes for HTTP Requests and Responses |

 forward()

-Forward a request to a new url, optionally setting different headers, queries, etc. Uses httr2 under the hood
+Forward a request to a new url, optionally setting different headers, queries, etc. Uses curl and mirai under the hood and returns a promise

 string of the current request will be used